 Bipolar disorder is different to general mood changes or anger outbursts.
 Mood changes associated with bipolar disorder are more extreme, last longer and have a significant impact on someone’s ability to function as they normally would.

 It can be tough to cope, but with the right support, things can get better

 What is bipolar disorder

 Bipolar disorder is a type of mood disorder in which people have times of low mood (clinical depression) and times of ‘high’ or elevated mood (mania).

 The experience of bipolar disorder is different for everyone.
-Although some people have only one or two episodes and then never have another one, some people have several episodes close together.
+Some people might only have one or two episodes and then never have another one.
+Others might have several episodes close together.
 Many people have years without symptoms between episodes of becoming unwell, living full productive lives.

 Often a depressive episode (or episodes) happens before a manic episode is experienced, but it depends on the individual.

 A depressive episode is a period of lowered mood, with changes in thinking and behaviour that usually lasts for at least two weeks.
 It has a significant impact on a person’s day-to-day life.